CDCgov/prime-reportstream/prime-router/docs/onboarding-users/transport/rest.md

     - authType:       Authentication type i.e two-legged.
 It is default to null (API shared key)
     - tlsKeystore:    The name for the credential manager to get the JKS used in TLS/SSL
     - parameters:     The map of parameters to be sent in the message (use with two-legged OAuth.
 See ETOR RESTTransport)
+    - authHeaders:    The key:value of authentication header .
+Authentication-Type:  Can be as following "Basic Auth" - Authenticates with string "Basic + base64(username+password)" to authentication header "username/password" - Authenticates with json body { "username": "<username>", "password": "<password>" }
+            "email/password" - Authenticates with json body { "email": "<username>", "password": "<password>" }
+        .
+Content-Type: Can be as following
+            "application/json" - Authentication body as json
+            "text/plain" - Authentication body as text/plain
+            "Subscription" - Given to us by STLT (It is as plublic key and not secrete) .
+ExpectSuccess: Set to true for expecting success and if not it will throw exception .
+Host: Set to host domain name.
-    - headers:        The map of headers to be sent in the message
+    - headers:        The map of headers to be sent in the message .
+Host: Set to host domain name.
+        .
+Content-Type: Can be as following
+            "application/json" - Content/message body as json
+            "text/plain" - Content/message body as text/plain
+            "multipart/form-data"  - Content/message body as multipart/form-data or file
+            "Subscription" - Given to us by STLT (It is as plublic key and not secrete) .
+Key: If Content-Type is "multipart/form-data", it Can be as following "payload" - Set "multipart/form-data" key value to payload (uses by NY-PHD) "files" - Set "multipart/form-data" key value to file (uses by LA-PHL/Natus).
+        .
+Content-Length: "<calculated when request is sent>", it is required by NBS . validationActive: "true",
+        . msgType: "HL7",
+        .
+RecordId: "header.reportFile.reportId",
+        . senderLabName: "CDC PRIME REPORTSTREAM",
+        . sourceLabName: "CDC PRIME REPORTSTREAM"
     - type:           "REST"

     a) See UserPass RESTTransport setting Example below: